 - Other conditions.

-Side Effects & SafetyChlorella is POSSIBLY SAFE when taken by mouth, short-term (up to 2 months).
-The most common side effects include diarrhea, nausea, gas (flatulence), green discoloration of the stools, and stomach cramping, especially in the first week of use.
+Side Effects & SafetyChlorella is LIKELY SAFE when taken by mouth, short-term (up to 29 weeks).
+The most common side effects include diarrhea, nausea, gas (flatulence), green discoloration of the stools, and stomach cramping, especially in the two weeks of use.

 Chlorella can cause skin to become extra sensitive to the sun.
 Wear sunblock outside, especially if you are light-skinned.